Tanz0rz/haxe-fmod/docs/index.md

 - The command line (`check`, `generate`, `todos`, `build-hdll`): [Tools CLI](guides/tools-cli.md).
 - Per-target behavior: [Platforms](platforms.md).
 - Every class and method: [API reference](/haxe-fmod/api/).
+- Which FMOD functions are bound, and by what: [Coverage](coverage.md).

+## The Haxe tab on fmod.com

+The [haxefmod for FMOD docs](https://github.com/Tanz0rz/haxe-fmod/tree/master/extension) browser extension adds a Haxe tab beside C, C++, C#, and JS on every function of the FMOD API reference, showing the haxefmod method that wraps it.
+It is the fastest way to go from an FMOD function to the Haxe call.

 ## Getting help